zine-eddine303/obsidian-notes/Business/CV.md

 - Resumes with LinkedIn profiles get more chances of hiring, but only those with sophisticated profiles
 	- [LinkedIn profile tips](https://www.youtube.com/watch?v=BcfGWi8Qywk&list=PLo-kPya_Ww2zqOZVXMNQCJeTNAaan8GcW&index=2)

 - Including relevant soft skills is usually neglected.
 Here are some you can use, and look for more recent studies and sources.
 	- https://business.udemy.com/resources/5-workplace-learning-trends-2020/thanks/?utm_source=organic-social&utm_medium=youtube
 	- https://www.cnbc.com/2019/11/21/10-top-soft-skills-to-master-for-2020-if-you-want-a-raise-promotion-or-new-job.html

 - Include metrics in your accomplishments, use the XYZ formula: Accomplished X as measured by Y, by doing Z.
 	- For our case, since we have no real measurements, we can say:
 		  - Being in charge of [the visual aspect of the project] Lead to a [57%] increase in productivity for the development team, [beacause they could focus on what they do best]
 		  - A [57%] increase in productivity for the development team, by creating a consistent design system and guidelines
 		  - Increased user experience by [40%] by analyzing user flows and enhancing them and implementing consistent workflows (forms, navigation, correct phrasing, localization...)
-		  - Significant increase of software usability by testing and reporting issues,  errors and bugs, and proposing better approacheds
+		  - Significant increase of software usability by deep testing and reporting issues,  errors and bugs, and suggesting better approaches.
+		  - Increased brand awareness by creating consistent and standing out brand identity across all supports
+		  - Increase of understanding of design principles by developers by informing them

+- Make the resume length between 475 and 600 words

+- Don't use buzzwords or resume cliches (Motivated, creative thinker, Innovative...)
+	- Search google: buzzwords and resume cliches, and remove those from your resume

+- Adapt your resume to each job you are applying for

+- **Personal tip**: if I include my masters degree in electrical engineering, it might look like I am overqualified, and like I underestimated myself.
+Let that sink in...